 - Advanced shift-hold control limits upshifts during spirited driving

 - Advanced Grade Logic Control System reduces gear "hunting" when driving on steep hills

 - External transmission fluid cooler

 Noise, Vibration, and Harshness (NVH)

-- Maintenance-free serpentine accessory drive with auto tensioner
+- Maintenance-free serpentine accessory drive belt system with auto tensioner

 - Dual high-flow close-coupled catalytic converters plus under floor catalytic converter

 - High capacity 32-bit RISC processor engine control unit (ECU)